yvt/dotfiles/README.md

 Private directory
 -----------------

-You might not want to expose SSH config files or something like that into the public repository because doing so would result in a potential security risk.
+You might not want to expose SSH config files or something like that into the public repository because doing so would put your precious servers at potential security risk.
 So `.dotfiles/private` is reserved for private information.
 Clone your own private dotfiles respository to `private`. `private-example` shows an example.

 Local directory
 ---------------